swcreative/project0/README.md

 ## THE WAY THIS WORKS
 The game starts with two players, player X and player O.

-player X starts.
+Player X starts.
 The players take turns until there is a winner or a draw.

 ### A DRAW
 If there is a draw, the reset button appears.

 ### A WINNER
 If there is a winner, a javascript confetti script loads (yahhhhh) and a modal pops up to announce the winner.
-Click on the 'x' and the modal announcement disappears.
+Click on the 'x' of the modal and the modal announcement disappears.

 At that point the 'reset' button appears.

 Click on the 'reset' and you are ready to go again.

- The winning scores for each player is kept until you refresh your browser.
+ The number of wins each player are kept until you refresh your browser.

  ## TECHNOLOGIES USED
  A combination of HTML, CSS and JavaScript files were used.